JensJoschi/plant_model_ibm/README.md

 Another feature of urban environments is the strong influence of human use and human management plans.
 Management plans can, for example, target specific functional groups (or groups of functional groups) and remove their biomass (e.g., tree pruning, mowing), or kill individuals.
 Such management masks can in principle also be used to simulate human disturbance (e.g. trampling disturbing herb functional groups), and they can even be used to include further effects of the environment that are currently not part of the model (e.g. water runoffs causing waterlogging, which affects PFGs differently; see issue #24).
 A protoype version of management is included in the model.

-**The inheritance pattern of the inputs classes needs to be clarified (Plant Model should inherit from BASE, and joint model should inherit from BASE; currently BASE includes joint model stuff instead).
-Further information regarding the environment will be placed here afterwards.**
 >>>

 # 3. Process overview and scheduling